-Please be aware that you must remain in the building if your child aged 8 or under is taking a class.
-Children in the building who are not taking a class must always be supervised by a parent/guardian
+Please be aware that you must remain in the building if your child aged 7 or under is taking a class.
+Children in the building who are not taking a class must always be supervised by a parent/guardian.

 Keeping in touch

 We want to make sure you are always up to date with information about your course so we send termly newsletters and information about booking dates and sign-offs via email.
-Please make sure that we always have your up to date email address (you can ammend your details here).
+Please make sure that we always have your up to date email address amend your details here.

-If you'd like to hear more from the National Centre for Circus Arts, tick the 'I am happy to receive emails from the National Centre for Circus Arts' box under 'Preferences' on your online account and we'll send you our monthly newsletter too.
+If you’d like to hear more from the National Centre for Circus Arts, tick the ‘I am happy to receive emails from the National Centre for Circus Arts’ box under ‘Preferences’ on your online account.

 You can contact us on 020 7613 4141 or email@example.com.